 We are committed to bringing Every Patient, Every Option to mitigate the financial uncertainty that troubles hospitals and patients alike.

-Ms. Schweitzer is founder and CEO of PatientMatters, a company formed from the acquisition of Medical Advocacy Services for Healthcare (MASH) and the development of the Periscope platform.
+Ms. Schweitzer is founder and CEO of PatientMatters, a company focused on assisting healthcare in the management of the patient’s obligation.
 Prior to PatientMatters, Ms. Schweitzer was CEO and Chairman of the Board of Caremedic.
 Under her leadership Caremedic achieved a lead position in the HCIT revenue cycle market, successfully brought to market the first enterprise class revenue management system, the electronic Financial Record (eFR).

 Patrick Chunn is Chief Financial Officer at PatientMatters.
 In his previous role, he was the CFO with Hospital Physician Partner in Ft.
 Lauderdale, Florida.
 During his time at HPP he merged two large emergency department companies comprised of approximately $200 million in annual revenue, and combined two credit facilities into a $50 million credit facility/term loan with its senior lender.
 He also completed two ED and hospitalist acquisitions as well as completing an accounting system migration to Great Plains and significant reporting system upgrade to BI360.

 Mr. Chunn has an MBA from Lincoln University and a B.S. in Business Administration from the University of Missouri, St. Louis, cum laude.

 Mr. Shelton has been Operations Vice President at MASH (Medical Advocacy Services for Healthcare, Inc.) for eight years prior to the company’s acquisition by PatientMatters.
 He has extensive national and international experience in medical manufacturing and distribution.